 Plan for the best, but prepare for the worst.

 Although Herbosophy is my primary source of income, I have to assume something may happen in the future that may take it away.
-So, I spend all my spare time learning about the stock market.
-This way, I’ll get to make a bit of extra money on the side and, if my primary source of income disappears, I’ll have the experience to invest full-time.
-If that day comes and investing becomes my primary income, I’ll then learn and develop another back up to investing.
+So, I spend most of my spare time learning and practicing other skills, like writing and the financial markets.
+This way, I’ll get to make a bit of extra money on the side and, if my primary source of income disappears, I’ll have the experience to write, publish and invest full-time.
+If that day comes and those skills become my primary income, I’ll then learn and develop another skill.
 If something happens to my investments, then I’ll have another stream to focus on.
 See the logic?

 If you lost your hands, legs, sight, speech or incurred some other injury affecting your ability to continue in your profession, what would you do?
 What alternative or back-up do you have in place?
 Someone to support you indefinitely doesn’t count.
 They could leave, get sick themselves or even (God forbid) die.
 What then?
 If you say, “I’d have to find some way to make money,” my response would be, why aren’t you doing that now?
 Why aren’t you using your experience and imagination to have a backup income source?
 Not only would you help your partner/parent financially but you’d also be doing something you enjoy, making extra cash and cultivating peace of mind.